rabbitmq/rabbitmq-server/deps/rabbitmq_recent_history_exchange/README.md

 ### Preventing some messages from being stored ###

-In case you would like to not store certain messages, just add the header `"x-recent-history-no-store"` with the value "false" to the message.
+In case you would like to not store certain messages, just add the header `"x-recent-history-no-store"` with the value `true` to the message.

 ## License